Church of Our Lady of the Forsaken, Lima: Original building (1671–1937)

-The original building was built between 1669 and 1671, under the reign of the Count of Lemos, then Viceroy of Peru.
-Owned by the Jesuits, its first stone was placed in 1669, with its construction being carried out under Manuel de Escobar (Cajatambo; c.
+The original building was located between the Rímac River and the posterior face of Government Palace.
+Owned by the Jesuits, it was built in the baroque style between 1669 and 1671, under the reign of the Count of Lemos, then Viceroy of Peru.
+Its first stone was placed in 1669, with its construction being carried out under Manuel de Escobar (Cajatambo; c.
 1640 — Lima; 1695), alarife of Lima.

 According to writer Antonia Duran, its history dates back to the request for the construction of a chapel dedicated to Our Lady of the Forsaken made by Valencian merchant Bartolomé Calafé to the Cabildo of Lima in the 16th century, which was allowed through the grant of a terrain measured at 25 varas destined to the chapel and sacristy.
 Years later, Calafé's daughter, Úrsula Morales, requested more terrain, as did the Jesuit Francisco del Castillo afterwards for the construction of a school for destitute children.

-According to writer Jorge Bernales, the church was the favourite of the Count of Lemos, who, despite his office of Viceroy, was commonly seen sweeping the temple's street with a broom as per his humble character, and who requested that his heart be interred in the church upon his death, which was done.
+According to writer Jorge Bernales, the church was the favourite of the Count of Lemos, who, despite his office of Viceroy of Peru, was commonly seen sweeping the temple's street with a broom as per his humble character, and who requested that his heart be interred in the church upon his death, which was done.
 After its demolition, it was subsequently moved to the Convent of San Pedro.

+In 1894, Jesusa de Itúrbide, wife of president Nicolás de Piérola, decided to modify the church's façade.
+The works concluded in 1897, with the new façade being in the neoclassical style, and almost no remains of Escobar's work remaining.

+The construction project for the new Government Palace made the church's demolition a necessity, an event that took place in 1937.
+The historical significance of the building led to two opposing views on the project: one in favour, by Eduardo Martín Pastor, and another against it, by Rubén Vargas Ugarte.
+Many locals opposed the demolition of the building and, despite some reports that it would be spared, what once was the church and its public square of the same name became a promenade known as the Malecón de los Desamparados, which was eventually closed off to the public during the 1990s due to ongoing terrorist attacks.

-Located between the Rímac River and the posterior face of Government Palace, it was demolished when the Palace was remodelled in 1937.
-A new terrain was purchased at the 12th block of Venezuela Avenue, at the Chacra Colorada neighbourhood of Breña, to house a replacement church.
+Due to the demolition, a new terrain was purchased at the 12th block of Venezuela Avenue, at a neighbourhood known as Chacra Colorada, to house a replacement church.
+The church's altar was moved to the new chapel of Government Palace, and the church's titular image, was moved alongside other items to the new church building.